Quezon (film): Reception

-Box office
+Box office and accolades

-The film released on October 15, 2025, alongside The Marianas Web and Black Phone 2 and earned ₱6 million on its opening day and ₱30 million in 5 days.
-Filmmaker Jose Javier Reyes, head of the Film Development Council of the Philippines, expressed dismay in his observation that more viewers were seeing entries to the CineSilip Film Festival than seeing Quezon.
+The film was released on October 15, 2025 in the Philippines, alongside The Marianas Web, and earned ₱6 million on its opening day and ₱30 million in 5 days.
+Filmmaker Jose Javier Reyes, head of the Film Development Council of the Philippines, expressed concerns that more viewers were seeing erotic entries to the CineSilip Film Festival than Quezon.
+As of February 9, 2026, the film has earned over ₱100 million.
+Quezon won the Best Actor, Best Director, Best Picture, Best Screenplay, and the Best Production Design awards at the 9th EDDYS.